-Note: A student who has not satisfied the above requirements in any of the courses mentioned in the above table, is deemed to have failed; he may reappear once for each of the evaluation in the failed courses when they are scheduled again.
+Note: A student who has not satisfied the above requirements in any of the courses mentioned in the above table, is deemed to have failed; he may reappear once for each of the evaluations in the failed courses when they are scheduled again.
 If he fails in such "one reappearance" evaluation also, he has to reappear for the same in the next subsequent semester, as and when it is scheduled.

-7.3 Promotion Rules S. No. Promotion Conditions to be fulfilled 1 First year First semester to First year Second semester Regular course of study of First year First semester.
-2 First year Second semester to Second year First semester i.
-Regular course of study of First year Second semester. ii.
-Must have secured at least 50% of the credits specified in the program structure of first year (up to and including first year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
-3. Second year First semester to Second year Second semester Regular course of study of Second year First semester.
-4 Second year Second semester to Third year First semester i.
-Regular course of study of Second Year Second semester. ii.
-Must have secured at least 60% of the credits specified in the program structure of second year (up to and including second year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not 5 Third year first semester to Third year second semester Regular course of study of Third year First semester.
-6 Third year second semester to Fourth year first semester i.
-Regular course of study of Third Year Second semester. ii.
-Must have secured at least 60% of the credits specified in the program structure of third year (up to and including third year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not 7 Fourth year First semester to Fourth year Second semester Regular course of study of Fourth year First semester.
+7.3 Promotion Rules

+S. No. Promotion Conditions to be fulfilled 1 First year First Regular course of study of First year First semester. semester to First year Second semester 2 First year Second i.
+Regular course of study of First Year Second semester. semester to ii.
+Must have secured at least 50% of the credits specified in the Second year First program structure of first year (up to and including first year second semester semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
+3 Second year First Regular course of study of Second year First semester. semester to Second year Second semester 4 Second year i.
+Regular course of study of Second Year Second semester.
+Second semester ii.
+Must have secured at least 60% of the credits specified in the to Third year First program structure of second year (up to and including second year semester second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not 5 Third year first Regular course of study of Third year First semester. semester to Third year second semester 6 Third year second i.
+Regular course of study of Third Year Second semester. semester to Fourth ii.
+Must have secured at least 60% of the credits specified in the year first semester program structure of third year (up to and including third year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not

+S. No. Promotion Conditions to be fulfilled

+7 Fourth year First semester to Fourth year Second Regular course of study of Fourth year First semester.

+semester